shengnanh20/LAMP/README.md

 ## Training

-* To train on OChuman from ImageNet pretrained models with multiple gpus, you can run:
+* To train on OCHuman from ImageNet pretrained models with multiple gpus, you can run:
 ```
 python3 tools/train.py --cfg experiments/ochuman.yaml --gpus 0,1,2,3
 ```